-Snowball Christmas Cookies – buttery, nutty, melt-in-your-mouth rolled in a blizzard of powdered sugar.
-Also known as Russian Tea Cakes, Butterball Cookies and Mexican Wedding Cookies.
-This holiday classic is a must!
+Snowball Christmas Cookies – 6 ingredient, buttery, nutty, melt-in-your-mouth shortbread cookie rolled in a blizzard of powdered sugar.
+A classic must-make holiday favorite.

 - butter